 - Increase transparency and trust

-Bank of England is launching a similar proof of concept, layered onto a blockchain, for sharing data across a partially distributed network.
-The distributed ledger will allow secure sharing of information only between parties directly involved in each transaction.
+Bank of England has launched a similar proof of concept, layered onto a blockchain, for sharing data across a partially distributed network.
+The distributed ledger allows secure sharing of information only between parties directly involved in each transaction.

 Banks have to monitor funds in their overseas accounts via debit and credit updates and end-of-day statements.
 Alternatively, the PoC, according to a recent report by SWIFT, has enabled the following functionality: